patzsantos/e-portfolio-uoeo/oop_unit1.md

 -Distinguish between the UML models which are applicable at various stages of the Software Development Life Cycle (SDLC).<br>
 -Develop UML models using open source tools.<br>_

-The UML content this week is important in support of the design document that will be submitted in Week 6.
-The UML models will be used to design the software system on paper prior to its implementation in Python.

 ## Formative Activities

 Continue the discussion in unit 1.
 You should now provide a [summary post](https://github.com/patzsantos/e-portfolio-uoeo/blob/module2/oop/Unit%203/OOP%20Unit%203-%20Summary%20Post.pdf) into to the discussion based on your initial post and the feedback from your peers.